-If you run a car you need to be aware of the risk of catalytic converter theft, particularly if your car has large ground clearance.
-Thieves are targetting catalysts – located in the exhaust system under the vehicle – because of the high value of the precious metals they contain.
+Vehicles, particularly those with large ground clearance may be at risk from thieves targetting catalysts – located in the exhaust system under the vehicle – because of the high value of the precious metals they contain.

-In these harder times and with precious metal prices rising steadily, the demand for parts that contain them is rising.
-As a result, the risk of theft of catalytic converters is on the increase again.
+- When precious metal prices go up the demand for parts that contain them goes up too, and the risk of theft of catalytic converters increases.

 To reduce the risk of theft of your car's catalytic converter: